nutsdb/nutsdb/README.md

 #### BoltDB

 BoltDB is similar to NutsDB, both use B+tree and support transaction.
 However, Bolt uses a B+tree internally and only a single file, and NutsDB is based on bitcask model with  multiple log files.
-NutsDB supports TTL, but BoltDB not support it .
+NutsDB supports TTL and many data structures, but BoltDB not supports them .
 NutsDB offers high-performance reads and writes, but BoltDb writes performance not so good.

 #### LevelDB, RocksDB